glaciyan/gscale/CONTRIBUTE_DATA.md

 ### General Character

+1. Add a key to `src/lib/data/keys/CharactersKey.ts`
-1. Open up the file `src/lib/data/Characters.ts`
+2. Open up the file `src/lib/data/Characters.ts`
-2. Fill in all the fields
+3. Fill in all the fields

 ### Traveler

+1. Add a key to `src/lib/data/keys/TravelersKey.ts`
-1. Open up the file `src/lib/data/Travelers.ts`
+2. Open up the file `src/lib/data/Travelers.ts`
-2. Fill in all the fields
+3. Fill in all the fields

 ### Register your character